couchbaselabs/try-cb-java/README.md

 together with Spring Boot, Vue and Bootstrap.

 The application is a flight planner that allows the user to search for and select a flight route (including the return flight) based on airports and dates.
-Airport selection is done dynamically using an Angular autocomplete box bound to N1QL queries on the server side.
+Airport selection is done dynamically using an autocomplete box bound to N1QL queries on the server side.
 After selecting a date, it then searches for applicable air flight routes from a previously populated database.
 An additional page allows users to search for Hotels using less structured keywords.